Chapter 4. Integrating Networking into Our Own Async Runtime

 trait is similar to the std::io::Read

-trait, we only have to define the poll_read
+trait, we have to define only the poll_read

 results in the current future’s task being scheduled to be unparked when the object is readable.
 The final Poll

-Our implementation of our AsyncRead
+Our implementation of the AsyncRead

-trait is defined in the code below:
+trait is defined in the code here:

 impl